eiji03aero/mash/README.md

 # features
 - user signup
   - todos
-    - add name check on UsersService#Create
-  - flow
-    - run signup command
-  - commands
-    - signup
-      - arguments
-        - none
-      - detail
     - return error if already signed in
-        - takes name password, password_confirmation
-        - posts to backend
-          - return error if name is taken
-          - put signed value in cookie

 - user login
+  - todos
+    - return error if already signed in
+    - wip with adding logic to login on auth
+    - somehow second prompt gets overriden, while signup flow does not have this
+  - flow
+    - prompt user to input name and password
+    - sends request
+      - check existence and password
+      - return okay if true
 - user logout

 # refactor